What is the purpose of a student visa?

 Can I pay the SEVIS fee at a university, consulate or port of entry?

-No. The SEVIS fee can only be processed by the Department of Homeland online at www.fjmfee.com
+No. The SEVIS fee can only be processed by the Department of Homeland Security online at www.fjmfee.com or by mail.
+For information regarding the SEVIS fee requirement visit the SEVP SEVIS fee website.

 As part of the visa application process, an interview at the embassy consular section in your country is required for visa applicants from age 14 through 79.
 Persons age 13 and younger, and age 80 and older, generally do not require an interview, unless requested by embassy or consulate.